loftwah/linux-for-pirates/README.md

 I hope this helps you understand how cron works and how a pirate might use it to automate tasks on their Linux system.
 Arrr!

+### Devices

+Ahoy matey!
+In the world of Linux, a device is a piece of hardware that is connected to the system.
+Just like how a pirate might use a treasure map to find their way to their treasure, devices can be used to interact with the operating system.

+A device can be thought of as a piece of hardware that is connected to the system.
+For example, a pirate might use a USB drive to store their treasure map.
+The USB drive can be thought of as a device that is connected to the system.

+The `lsblk` command can be used to view a list of all the devices that are currently connected to the system.
+The `lsblk` command will display a list of devices, along with information about each device, such as the device name, size, and type.

+I hope this helps you understand what a device is and how a pirate might use it to interact with the operating system.
+Arrr!

+### Processes

+Ahoy matey!
+In the world of Linux, a process is a program that is currently running on the system.
+Just like how a pirate might use a treasure map to find their way to their treasure, processes can be used to perform tasks and interact with the operating system.

+A process can be thought of as an instance of a program.
+For example, a pirate might run a program called `treasure_hunt` to search for their treasure.
+If the pirate runs the program again, a new process will be created to run the program.
+The pirate can use the `ps` command to view a list of all the processes that are currently running on the system.

+A process can be thought of as a program that is currently running on the system.
+For example, a pirate might run a program called `treasure_hunt` to search for their treasure.
+If the pirate runs the program again, a new process will be created to run the program.
+The pirate can use the `ps` command to view a list of all the processes that are currently running on the system.

 ### cURL

 cURL be a command line tool for transferring data using various network protocols.
 It be a powerful tool that be widely used by systems administrators and developers for a variety of tasks, such as testing APIs, downloading files, and more.
 Here be some basics ye should know to use cURL:

-Syntax: The basic syntax for using cURL be `curl [options] [URL]`.
+**Syntax:** The basic syntax for using cURL be `curl [options] [URL]`.
 Ye can specify various options to control how cURL be behavior, and then specify the URL of the resource ye be requesting.

-Protocols: cURL support a wide range of network protocols, including HTTP, HTTPS, FTP, FTPS, and more.
+**Protocols:** cURL support a wide range of network protocols, including HTTP, HTTPS, FTP, SFTP, and more.
 Ye can specify the protocol ye be using by including it in the URL, or ye can use the -P option to specify the protocol.

-HTTP methods: cURL support all of the HTTP methods, including GET, POST, PUT, DELETE, and more.
+**HTTP methods:** cURL support all of the HTTP methods, including `GET`, `POST`, `PUT`, `DELETE`, and more.
 Ye can use the `-X` option to specify the method ye be using.

 Request headers: cURL allow ye to specify custom request headers to be sent with yer request.
 Ye can use the `-H` option to specify a header, such as `-H "Content-Type: application/json"` to specify the content type of yer request.

-Request data: cURL allow ye to specify data to be sent with yer request, such as form data or a JSON payload.
+Request data: cURL allow ye to specify data to be sent with yer request, such as form data or a `JSON` payload.
 Ye can use the -d option to specify the data ye be sending.

 > **Note** If ye be sending JSON data, ye should use the `--data-raw` option instead of the `-d` option.
 The `-d` option will escape the JSON payload, which will cause the request to fail.